Welcome to the Rö website

 Under the Home Page menu you find links to pages about the current weather, the news archive, a guest book and more.

 Under "Rö socken" you can read about the meaning of the parish name, a historical overview, and how Rö gradually rose from the sea after the last ice age.
 There are also links to the official list of ancient remains in Rö and to various modern and old maps of the parish.
+There is also an essay about the patron saint of Rö church, St. Olof, under this heading.

 The Places section contains an extensive list of all place-names in Rö mentioned before 1930, information about places that have been specially researched, information signs set out at interesting locations, the economic history of Rö's manors, villages and farms, and more.

 The People section contains material intended for genealogists with ancestors who lived in Rö as well as some pages of more general historic interest.
 The main feature of this section is a database containing all person references found in archive records available to us from the very earliest times.
-Until now, we have entered more then 10,000 references, and the database is still growing.
+Until now, we have entered more then 16,000 references, and the database is still growing.

 The Documents section is a collection of various historic documents concerning Rö, including F W Radloff's and W Tham's descriptions of the parish from 1805 and 1850, respectively.

-Finally, the Research section contains lists of archives where information about Rö can be found, and is intended primarily for genealogists and local history researchers.
+The Research section contains lists of archives where information about Rö can be found, and is intended primarily for genealogists and local history researchers.